light-wizard/BioNoMoToolkit/README.md

 _**Reading and using the results**_

 Each time the function is executed, a table is returned in the standard output, containing the species names fed to the source, the correct name found (if any), and the accepted name.
-In addition, a map is plotted with the position of the species actually found in Southern Africa.
+In addition, an interactive map is plotted with the positions of the species actually found in the region of interest.
+Each observation is identified by a point, and more information is available by clicking on the point.
 For each species found in the region, the user must copy the accepted name returned from the source and paste it in the original data table or in a new table, keeping the reference (the taxon code, if any) to the original name.
 If the species is not found in the region, it is better to check the actual distribution manually before inserting it among the species present in the dataset.

 #### Phase 2: Build the taxon tree
 Once you're sure about your species names, you have to build the related tree by obtaining information about all the associated parent taxa.
 To do this, there is an R script named '02-taxonomic_names.R' inside the Taxonomy folder.
 This script defines the function called `get_tree()`.
 To create the function inside your R working environment, just source the script.
 You can do it by clicking the 'source' button after loading the script in RStudio editor, or in R prompt with the `source` command.
 Type `?source` for help on how to use it.